We believe priority should be given to bringing long-term empty homes back into use to meet housing needs, alongside building more homes.

 1. Raising awareness of the waste of empty homes and how they can be brought back into use as affordable housing across England.
 The outcomes we seek include that:

-2. Spreading community-led regeneration in areas with higher levels and local concentrations of empty homes.
+2. Spreading community-based regeneration in areas with higher levels and local concentrations of empty homes.
 The outcomes we seek include:

 We called on the government to extend the News Homes Bonus to long-term empty properties returned to use.